VEID Manager

 2. If not, use CEID to insert the records to the new sandbox.

-4. For records updated in org B, use CEID or manual editing to update the records in the new sandbox.
+4. For records updated in org B, use Standard Upsert or manual editing to update the records in the new sandbox.

 5. Verify the new sandbox data to ensure there are no duplicate records.